 Guildford

 § This page gives an overview of the Guildford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Guildford, in Surrey, is a historic market town set in the Wey Valley, surrounded by the Surrey Hills Area of Outstanding Natural Beauty.
 The High Street is known for its cobbled slope, Guildford Castle, and cathedral overlooking the town.
 The River Wey runs through, with canalside walks and meadows.
 Villages such as Shere and Ripley add historic charm with timber-framed houses and churches.
 The surrounding hills and commons offer scenic views, woodlands, and trails, making Guildford a mix of urban heritage and rural beauty.

-The administrative boundary of Guildford can be viewed on OpenStreetMap: District Boundary of Guildford.
+The administrative boundary of Guildford can also be viewed on OpenStreetMap: District Boundary of Guildford.

 Key Facts about Guildford